Ouacshaman/sqlc_in_zig/README.md

 }
 ```

-these following files will be added to your src folder for zig:
+these following files will need to be added to your src folder for zig:

 1. pg_proto_response.zig
 2. pg_proto_startup.zig